 In my perfect fantasy world the very busy Marcus Lemonis with over half a million Twitter followers and presumably a completely swamped Twitter Notifications and Direct Message pages, would have dropped everything and had been eagerly waiting on Twitter just for my reply, but alas no quick reply or contact.

-To date I’ve been working on a soft sell approach.
+I normally work on a soft sell approach, aggressive marketing isn’t my style.
 I could go OTT, make multiple Tweets etc…, but I don’t normally go hard sell/SPAMMY.

 I know how good I am at what I do, but I don’t feel comfortable ramming it down people’s throats!
 I’m confident enough in my abilities that if I were offered two options to work full-time on the Camping World sites SEO-